jenna-winkler/travel-guide/README.md

     yield MessagePart(content=hello_template % str(input[-1]))
 ```

 Modify this file to implement your own agent's logic.
-Here are some tips for creating your agent:
+Here are some key points to consider when creating your agent:
+- The function name (example_agent above) is used as the unique identifier for the agent in the BeeAI Platform.
+You can override this in the metadata.
+- The docstring is used as the agent's description in the platform UI.
+You can also override this in the metadata.
-- The `@server.agent()` decorator registers your function as an agent
+- The `@server.agent()` decorator registers your function as an agent and can customize its appearance and behavior
-- The `metadata` parameter can define UI behavior and other agent properties
-- If you don't specify name or description in the metadata, they will be automatically extracted from:
-  - `name`: Derived from the function name
-  - `description`: Taken from the function's docstring
-- Your agent receives messages in the `input` list
+- Your agent receives messages in the `input` list, with the most recent message at the end
-- Use `yield` to return responses
+- Return responses using `yield MessagePart(content="text")`
 - Access conversation context through the `context` parameter

 > [!TIP]